microsoft/botframework-cli/specs/BotDeploymentTaskSpec.md

   *Note: Slack, Webex, Facebook and Twilio need extra credentials that will be required once the check box is selected.*

-- **Enable Telemetry**: Enables the option of sending anonymous usage telemetry.
-It's true by default.

 ## Usage and installation

 **Installing**